colin-chang/md2html/README.md

 git clone https://github.com/colin-chang/md2html.git && cd src
 python3 app.py input output
 ```
-be sure to custom the input and output parameter before executing. input can be a markdown file(.md) or a diectory contains markdown files.
+be sure to custom the input and output parameter before executing. input can be a markdown file(.md) or a directory contains markdown files.

 * Node v12.13.0 and Python 3.x are required